 Medical malpractice happens when a medical professional, such as a nurse, doctor, or surgeon, commits negligence and injures or harms a patient.
 Unfortunately, malpractice isn't always easy to identify.
-In fact, some instances of doctor negligence occur by "omission," or the doctor's
+In fact, some instances of doctor negligence occur by "omission," or the doctor's failure to act.

 Determining negligence starts with the term "standard of care," the generally accepted method of treatment for patients in your situation.
 A doctor is negligent when he / she deviates from this accepted standard.
 This is called "breach of duty."

 Negligence alone does not constitute a malpractice suit.
 In fact, your lawyer must take several additional steps to prove your case.
 First, you must demonstrate that you sustained an injury or some form of damages.
 If your doctor made a mistake but it did not have quantifiable repercussions, filing a lawsuit may be impossible.
 In other words, you must be able to show that your doctor not only acted negligently, but this negligence caused your injury or damages.